 The power supply is fully assembled.
 It is shipped in a sturdy cardboard box.
 Some additional items are shipped in the box with the power supply.
 Note orientation of packaging material in case return/repack is necessary.
-When unpacking the power supply, follow the steps in Table 3.3 Unpacking the Power Supply.
+When unpacking the power supply, take the following steps.